-1. MasTec workers conducted work at South Tropical Trail for MasTec's client Florida Power & Light ("FPL", "FP&L" or "customer") on a project to remove
+1. MasTec workers conducted work at South Tropical Trail for MasTec's client Florida Power & Light ("FPL", "FP&L" or "customer") on a project to remove 45-foot tall wooden poles and replace them with new 50-foot tall concrete weather resistant poles.

-1 The parties do not dispute the Commission's jurisdiction or that Respondent is an employer within the meaning of the Act.
-(Joint Pre-Hearing Statement (JPHS), p.
-9).

-- 45-foot tall wooden poles and replace them with new 50-foot tall concrete weather resistant poles. - 2.
-The worksite was Pole 65 located near [3210]2 S. Tropical Trail, Merritt Island, Florida. - 3.
-The incident occurred on March 10, 2015. - 4.
-On March 10, 2015 the MasTec work crew was transferring hardware, equipment and conductor from wood poles onto taller adjacent concrete poles and/or installing new hardware, equipment and spliced conductors onto the concrete poles where required. - 5.
-On March 10, 2015, MasTec USG employed more than 250 employees. - 6.
-The following MasTec employees worked on March 10, 2016 [sic]3 at the worksite at the time of the incident: [redacted] (Lineman 1), Jonathan Jinks (Lineman 2), Ed Bilodeau (Foreman), David Peterson (Groundman), Brian Caddell (Groundman), Franklin McCray (Apprentice). - 7.
-All work ceased as soon as the incident occurred.
+2. The worksite was Pole 65 located near [3210] S. Tropical Trail, Merritt Island, Florida.

+3. The incident occurred on March 10, 2015.

+4. On March 10, 2015 the MasTec work crew was transferring hardware, equipment and conductor from wood poles onto taller adjacent concrete poles and/or installing new hardware, equipment and spliced conductors onto the concrete poles where required.

+5. On March 10, 2015, MasTec USG employed more than 250 employees.

+6. The following MasTec employees worked on March 10, 2016 [sic] at the worksite at the time of the incident: [redacted] (Lineman 1), Jonathan Jinks (Lineman 2), Ed Bilodeau (Foreman), David Peterson (Groundman), Brian Caddell (Groundman), Franklin McCray (Apprentice).

+7. All work ceased as soon as the incident occurred.
 None of the workers in the original crew continued to work after the incident.
 Immediately following the incident 911 was called.
 The Brevard County Sheriff Department closed the street and conducted an investigation shortly thereafter.
 The same day, to avoid safety and power issues in the neighborhood after the site was cleared by the Brevard County Sheriff Department, a second MasTec crew who was working nearby went to the worksite to restore power to the area.
+Jason Spicer, Thomas Bryant, Cody Rudd, Doyle Surritte, Tyler Langston, and Curt Williams were all members of the second MasTec crew.

+8. Aside from CSHO Cebollero, no other CSHOs or other employees [sic] representatives or agents of OSHA visited the worksite.

+9. CSHO Cebollero did not personally observe any MasTec employee(s) conducting work on or near Pole 65.

+$^{2}$ At trial, the parties agreed to modify AF No. 2 to reflect the correct street address of 3210 S. Tropical Trail.
+(Tr.
+44).

+&lt;sup>3 The Court rejects AF No. 3 to the extent it states the year 2016, and instead finds the employer worked on March 10, 2015.

-Jason Spicer, Thomas Bryant, Cody Rudd, Doyle Surritte, Tyler Langston, and Curt Williams were all members of the second MasTec crew. - 8.
-Aside from CSHO Cebollero, no other CSHOs or other employees [sic] representatives or agents of OSHA visited the worksite. - 9.
-CSHO Cebollero did not personally observe any MasTec employee(s) conducting work on or near Pole 65. - 10.
-On August 3, 2015, OSHA Tampa Area Director Les Grove and OSHA Tampa Assistant Area Director Erin Sanchez interviewed a witness regarding the incident via telephone.
+10. On August 3, 2015, OSHA Tampa Area Director Les Grove and OSHA Tampa Assistant Area Director Erin Sanchez interviewed a witness regarding the incident via telephone.